Isimila Stone Age Site and Natural Pillars in Southern Tanzania

-Last Updated on 26 July 2023 by Cycloscope
+Last Updated on 10 January 2025 by Cycloscope

 One of the most important Stone Age Sites in the World.
 How and Why to Visit the Fascinating Isimila Stone Age and Natural Pillars in Southern Tanzania

-The stone age of Isimila, a few kilometers from Iringa, is one of the most significant Stone Age Sites in the world from an archaeological point of view.
+The Stone Age of Isimila, a few kilometers from Iringa, is one of the most significant Stone Age Sites in the world from an archaeological point of view.

 The tools found in this place and kept in the small museum next to the ticket office date back to 100,000 years ago but some of them are 300,000 years old.
 In addition to the tools, the bones of various animals were found, giving us an idea of what this area looked like to our ancestors.
-A long-time extinct type of hippo, short-necked giraffe, elephants.
+A long-time extinct type of hippo, short-necked giraffe, elephant.

 In the past, there was a lake here, that naturally brought animals to come to drink.
 At the same time, this was the perfect location for the home Erectus who was here to hunt.
-The Stone age is, indeed, the period when men started making tools such as knives and hammer stones, to hunt, eat and build other tools.
+The Stone Age is, indeed, the period when men started making tools such as knives and hammer stones, to hunt, eat, and build other tools.

 Here at Isimila many of these tools have been found, they might look like simple rocks but with a bit of explanation from the local guide will understand that what looks like a pile of stones is actually a pile of fundamental tools for the evolution of our species.